arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-model-lifecycle-request.md

 1. Request type (choose one):
    - [ ] New definition of a lifecycle plan.
    - [ ] Change in an existing lifecycle plan.
-1. [ ] List of recommended model IDs [optional]: ...
+1. [ ] List of recommended alternative model IDs [optional]: ...
-   {For requests that include deprecation, this is a comma separated list of IDs of other models which are recommended to be used instead of this model.}
+   {For requests that include deprecation and / or constriction, this is a comma separated list of IDs of alternative models which are recommended to be used instead of this model.}
 1. [ ] **Availability stage specification**:
    {This section specifies a general availability period for the model.}
    1. Start date: ...